 Sponsor.
 Representative for Wisconsin's 8th congressional district.
 Republican.

 Last Updated: Feb 6, 2012

 Length: 3 pages

-This resolution was introduced on February 6, 2012, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 6, 2012, in a previous session of Congress, but it did not receive a vote.

 Feb 6, 2012